About Hélène Lachapelle

 Awards and recognitions

-2024 Excellence Award, Annual Competition, 27th edition, under the theme "Rupture", at Maison des arts St-Faustin, for "À me briser les ailes et mon coeurs d'alouette"
+Excellence Award, granted by the jury at the 27th Annual Competiton under the theme "Rupture", at Maison des arts St-Faustin, for "À me briser les ailes et mon coeur d'alouette"

 Finalist Award, Shades or Green competition, Camelback Gallery, Arizona, for "Luciole"